NEO-MAPP: Project partners

-Members of partner institutes contributing to work modules with a scientific vocation are renowned experts in impact process, in dynamic evolution of NEOs, and in modelisation of their physical properties, including their internal structures.
-This consortium includes partners having an extensive experience in developing relevant technologies and space missions systems.
-Public outreach to all these activities is supervised by a partner whose experience and efficiency has been proven through the increasing success of Asteroid Day, which they organise every year since its creation in 2015.
+Members of partner institutes contributing to work modules with a scientific vocation are experts in impact process, in dynamic evolution of NEOs, and in modelisation of their physical properties, including their internal structures.
+This consortium includes partners having an experience in developing relevant technologies and space missions systems.
+Public outreach to all these activities is supervised by a partner whose experience and efficiency has been proven through the increasing success of Asteroid Day, which they organize every year since its creation in 2015.
 Some partnership are overlapping in terms of research field and in competences, which ensures a good and necessary synergy between the various work modules.

 Advisory board

 The NEO-MAPP project is led by a seven member-advisory board.

 Dr. Brian May (Queen band guitarist and co-founder of the Asteroid Day movement) assists the project on the outreach side toward general public by producing image pairs and stereoscopic films of the digital modelisations of the project, allowing them to be visualised in 3D.

 Ian Carnelli is the Hera mission manager at ESA, Dr. Michael Kueppers is the Hera mission ESA scientist, Dr. Aurélie Moussi is a small bodies mission CNES expert, Dr. Andy Cheng is one of the leader of NASA's DART mission at Johns Hopkins University's Applied Physic Laboratory (APL), Dr. Paul Abell is a small bodies expert representing NASA and Pr.
 Makoto Yoshikawa is JAXA's Hayabusa2 mission manager.